 Request for Proposal

-- A description of the service needs and a defined scope of the project and network costs (if applicable);
+- sufficient information to enable an effective competitive bidding process, including a description of the applicant’s service needs and the scope of the project and network costs (if applicable);

-- The period during which bids will be accepted;
+- the period during which bids will be accepted; and

 Sample RFPs and Checklist

 Using a sample RFP will not guarantee approval of the RFP by USAC.
-Applicants are responsible for reviewing related FCC rules and ensuring their RFP meets the HCF Program requirements.
+You are responsible for reviewing related FCC rules and ensuring that your RFP meets program requirements.

 Use this printable checklist to ensure you include all required elements in your RFP.

-- Service Level Agreement (SLA) – Including a SLA in the RFP will define the quality of service requirements for the network.
+- Service Level Agreement– The RFP should include a service level agreement (SLA) that defines the nature of the services required.
 Usually, an SLA will state when the network should be available, bandwidth required to support this connection, network latency standards, and required response times.
-These technical requirements are critical for a service provider to prepare an accurate pricing proposal, and for you to conduct an objective evaluation.
+These technical requirements are critical for a service provider to prepare an accurate pricing proposal, and for you to conduct an objective bid evaluation.